Autocorrelation: Estimation

 The advantage of estimates of the last type is that the set of estimated autocorrelations, as a function of $k$, then form a function which is a valid autocorrelation in the sense that it is possible to define a theoretical process having exactly that autocorrelation.
 Other estimates can suffer from the problem that, if they are used to calculate the variance of a linear combination of the $X$'s, the variance calculated may turn out to be negative.

+Hassani −1/2 theorem

+In time series analysis, the Hassani −1/2 theorem is a finite-sample identity concerning the conventional sample-mean-corrected estimator of the sample autocorrelation function (ACF).
+It states that, when the sample autocorrelations of a finite time series are calculated using a common normalization over all available positive lags, their sum is fixed at $-1/2$.